metinonat/flight-app/README.md

 A flight app powered by the Schiphol Public Flight API.
 This app allows you to filter all upcoming and historical flights.
 App has a local simple reservation service.

+All the Schiphol Public Flight API calls and user info fetched from Postgres DB are cached by Redis.
+However, reservation data is not cached for the sake of accuracy on revervations.
+Thus, incorrect reservations can be prevented compere to caching.

 A postman collection can be found in root directory for testing.

 ## Requirements